aliostad/BeeHive/README.md

 }
 ```

-As for pulsers, you simply create a `TimerTrigger` and send a message to the topic - this is essentially what a pulser does - something like below:
+As for pulsers, you simply create a `TimerTrigger` and send a message to the topic - this is essentially what a pulser does - something like below (assuming `GetOperator()` creates a service bus operator):

 ``` csharp
 [FunctionName("PulserExample")] // fires every 10 minutes